So You Wanna Scrobble

 As you may know from perusing elsewhere on my site, I run my server on YunoHost, which is lovely.
 They have apps for most of the things I want, but unfortunately not everything.
 I found that the recommended easiest quickstart for Koito is via Docker, a system which, as far as I can tell, lets you create little "containers" for webapps to run on your server.
 Not dissimilar from YunoHost, but works a little differently.
 YunoHost has some limited documentation on installing "custom apps," but it was not very helpful.
 As usual, I found a YunoHost forum post, which, while it bumbled through things a bit, still helped me get started.
 I spent part of a weekend day setting up Koito according to those instructions, and then found that I couldn't set a custom ListenBrainz API URL for Strawberry.
 That's on me; I put the cart before the proverbial horse.
 So back to ListenBrainz I went, but I still wanted to find a way to use Koito, whether that meant changing music players or what.

-I had an idea: what if I could get another intermediate program to “listen to” (i.e., track) what I was listening to in Strawberry, and then pass it along to Koito?
+I had an idea: what if I could get another intermediate program to "listen to" (i.e., track) what I was listening to in Strawberry, and then pass it along to Koito?
 That way I could set up a custom ListenBrainz API url and point it at Koito, rather than the official ListenBrainz site.
-And then we’d be all good.
+And then we'd be all good.
 I really lucked out, because I found a small but mighty program called rescrobbled which uses MPRIS (Music Player Remote Interfacing Specification) to read the currently playing track.
 And Strawberry definitely uses MPRIS, since you can control it with a widget on the panel.
 So I think I found my pipeline: Strawberry -> MPRIS -> Koito!
-Now, if you’re using a music player that allows a custom ListenBrainz URL, you can certainly omit the rescrobbled step.
+Now, if you're using a music player that allows a custom ListenBrainz URL, you can certainly omit the rescrobbled step, and just point it at your Koito API (https://<your Koito instance>/apis/listenbrainz/1 should work)

 Installing Docker & Koito